-Consumer Reports’ National Research Center asked 895 Americans in January 2012 to rate the 20 most annoying drivers and driving habits.
+Consumer Reports’ National Research Center asked 895 Americans to rate the 20 most annoying drivers and driving habits.
 Here are the results, ranked on a scale of 1-10.

 20. Turning radio volume up very high: 5.7

 19. Bicyclists who don't let you by: 5.8